This was a season that could only be classified as a disaster for the Illini.

 He is participating in practice and starting to cut the way he did during the early part of the season.
 However, missing so much action means that Davis is not as sharp as he'd like to be.
 Coach Barry Alvarez can tell that the Davis he is seeing in practice is not the same back he saw a year ago.

-"I think he is a little rusty and I'd think he would tell you that," Alvarez said.
+"I think he is a little rusty and I'd think he would tell you that," Alvarez told the Milwaukee Journal Sentinel.
 "Just missing a cut here or there, maybe making a cut too soon.
 I see him getting better every day but I think he'd tell you he is a little rusty."

 But with another week of preparation, there is every chance that Davis will be sharper by the time the Badgers take on the Tigers in Nashville.
 If he can continue to climb the ladder, look for the Wisconsin offense to be significantly stronger than it was at the end of the season.